-During 2004, the Company's board of directors and stockholders also approved the 2004 Non-Employee Directors' Stock Option Plan.
+During 2004, the Company's board of directors and stockholders approved the 2004 Non-Employee Directors' Stock Option Plan.
 The plan provides for the automatic, non-discretionary grant of options to the Company's non-employee directors.
-As of March 31, 2006, 267,500 options were outstanding under the plan and an additional 532,500 shares of common stock were available for issuance under the plan.
+Options to purchase 70,000 shares of common stock were automatically granted on May 25, 2006, the day of the annual stockholders meeting, to non-employee directors pursuant to the 2004 Non-Employee Directors' Stock Option Plan.
+The corresponding compensation cost of the awards approximated \$0.7 million, which is being expensed over the requisite service periods of the awards.
+As of June 30, 2006, 337,500 options were outstanding under the plan and an additional 462,500 shares of common stock were available for issuance under the plan.

 The Company has two other stock award plans: the 1991 Stock Option Plan (the "1991 Plan") and the 1999 Stock Plan (the "1999 Plan").
 Both of these plans provide for the granting of stock options to directors, employees and consultants.
-As of March 31, 2006, 73,084 options were outstanding under the 1991 Plan and 170,695 options were outstanding under the 1999 Plan.
-There were no additional shares available for issuance under the 1991 Plan or the 1999 Plan at March 31, 2006.
+As of June 30, 2006, 73,084 options were outstanding under the 1991 Plan and 170,695 options were outstanding under the 1999 Plan.
+There were no additional shares available for issuance under the 1991 Plan or the 1999 Plan at June 30, 2006.

 Prior to the merger of CTL and AlleCure into the Company, CTL had granted options to purchase shares of its common stock under its 2000 Stock Option and Stock Plan (the "CTL Plan").
 Similarly, AlleCure had granted options to purchase shares of its common stock under its 2000 Stock Option and Stock Plan (the "AlleCure Plan").
 Pursuant to the plans of reorganization and agreements of merger between the Company and each of CTL and AlleCure, the Company has assumed the obligation to issue shares of the Company's common stock, at the exchange ratio agreed to in the merger agreement, upon the exercise of options granted under the CTL Plan and the AlleCure Plan.
 After the merger date, no further options were granted under either the CTL Plan or AlleCure Plan.
-As of March 31, 2006 there were an aggregate of 46,107 options outstanding under these plans.
+As of June 30, 2006 there were an aggregate of 45,801 options outstanding under these plans.

 During the year ended December 31, 2002, the Company's board of directors granted 240,972 options at an exercise price of \$25.23 per share to an employee who is the principal stockholder.
 The options vest annually over four years.
-These options, which were not under any plan, were outstanding at March 31, 2006 and are included in the tables below.
+These options, which were not under any plan, were outstanding at June 30, 2006 and are included in the tables below.